-- 8 tbsp butter unsalted (see notes below for salted butter)(1/2 cup softened)
+- 8 tablespoon butter unsalted (see notes below for salted butter)(½ cup softened)

-- 1/2 tsp salt if using salted butter you can either hold salt or add 1/8 – 1/4 tsp to your desired taste
+- ½ teaspoon salt if using salted butter you can either hold salt or add ⅛ - ¼ teaspoon to your desired taste

 - 2 tbsps fresh herbs of choice (we used thyme and parsley but rosemary is also very delicious) or 2 teaspoons dried mixed herbs like an Italian seasoning or herbs de Provence.

-- 1/2 tsp garlic powder if you add fresh garlic you will need to use easy herb butter in 4 days.
+- ½ teaspoon garlic powder if you add fresh garlic you will need to use easy herb butter in 4 days.

-- 1 tsp lemon zest optional – really delicious if using on fish, poultry or pasta.
+- 1 teaspoon lemon zest optional - really delicious if using on fish, poultry or pasta.

 - Soften the butter.
 You can just leave it out at room temperature and let it soften naturally for a couple of hours.
 Microwave: Remove the wrapping off the butter and place it in the microwave in 5 second increments.
 In 10 seconds, we had perfectly softened butter.
 Be careful.
 You do not want melted butter.
 The effect you are going for is that you can easily dent your butter when you press your finger into the butter.

 - If using unsalted butter, add ½ teaspoon of salt.
 If using salted butter, you may choose to add ¼ teaspoon of salt or less to your desired taste.